BeeyondCereal

 labeled ingredients needed to make old fashioned creamed corn.

-If you still have canned corn on hand, be sure to use them up in our Easy Canned Corn Recipe and Air Fryer Canned Corn.
+Whole kernel corn: Canned or frozen corn both work, but canned is quicker since it heats faster.
+If you have extra on hand, try our Easy Canned Corn Recipe and Air Fryer Canned Corn.

 Step 1: In a medium-sized pot over medium heat, mix together the corn, cream, milk, salt, sugar, and cayenne pepper.